 Where to stay in Cagliari

-One of the benefits of Poetto and one of the reasons I included it in the least of the best beaches in Sardinia is that it is in Cagliari, which means having a wide range of accommodation choices, from the budget backpackers’ Hostel Marina to the one of the best hotels in town, T Hotel – which has the bonus of a fantastic spa, or the amazing Palazzo Dessy, in the heart of La Marina quarters.
+One of the benefits of Poetto and one of the reasons I included it in the least of the best beaches in Sardinia is that it is in Cagliari, which means having a wide range of accommodation choices.
+These are some good places to stay in Cagliari: from the budget backpackers’

 I don’t go really go out to eat all that much in Cagliari.
 But eating is one of the best things to do in Sardinia, so I’m only going to recommend my favorite restaurants in town.
 If I want to gorge on seafood and splurge, I go to Ristorante Italia, in Via Sardegna.
 Further down the same street but much much cheaper is La Stella Marina di Montecristo, which is extremely popular and has to be booked in advance.